Omega-Cube/omeganoc/README.md

     cd <omeganoc>/<directory>
     make install
-Add hokuto, graphite and livestatus to the broker's module
+Add hokuto, graphite and livestatus to broker's modules

     #/etc/shinken/brokers/broker-master.cfg
     modules    graphite, livestatus, hokuto
+Also if you are working with a lot of log's data set use_aggressive_sql to 1 from logstore-sqlite

+     #/etc/shinken/modules/logstore_sqlite.cfg
+     use_aggressive_sql      1   ; Set to 1 for large installations
 Launch or restart daemons

     python /opt/graphite/bin/carbon-cache.py start